BennuAshes/react-in-the-ashes/README.md

 ## Summary
-Exploring ReactJS with JSPM and ES6
+Exploring ReactJS with JSPM and ES6 - now with Material-UI

 ## Installation
 npm install